shreyasramachandran/history-of-gait/README.md

 # History Of Gait
-A list of resourced exploring how computational gait evolved
+A list of resources exploring how computational gait evolved